 Borrowings under the First Lien Agreement bear interest at a rate per annum equal to an applicable margin plus, at our option, either (a) a base rate or (b) LIBOR, which is subject to a floor of 0.00% per annum.
-In June 2023, the Credit Agreement was amended to transition the reference rate from LIBOR to SOFR (the Secured Overnight Financing Rate as administered by the Federal Reserve Bank of New York), with the addition of an applicable margin.
+In Pursuant to an amendment in June 2023, the reference rate under the Credit Agreement was amended to transition the reference rate transitioned from LIBOR to SOFR (the Secured Overnight Financing Rate as administered by the Federal Reserve Bank of New York), with the addition of an applicable margin.
 The applicable margins under the First Lien Agreement are subject to stepdowns based on our first lien net leverage ratio.
 In connection with the closing of the IPO, each applicable margin was reduced further by 0.25%.
 In addition, the borrower, First Advantage Holdings, LLC, which is an indirect wholly-owned subsidiary of the Company, is required to pay a commitment fee on any unutilized commitments under the revolving credit facility.
 The commitment fee rate ranges between 0.25% and 0.50% per annum based on our first lien net leverage ratio.
 The borrower is also required to pay customary letter of credit fees.